fbertos/atlax360-hi-exercise/README.md

 Please notice we just want active (never deleted) items.

 3. We want also a column in the excel with the ItemSource calculated like:
-   - ItemSource: Local if the CustomerName starts with 99 External in any other case
+   - ItemSource: Local if the CustomerName ends with 99 External in any other case

 4. Please use Python pandas or petl libraries to extract the data (even though code is ready for Pandas).